novel-zlood/novel-zlood.github.io/source/_posts/rptc/rptc-131.md

 "And it might take longer."

-"We had no choice but to rely on Chairman Son Joong-ui."
+"We had no choice but to rely on Chairman Son Jung-yi."

 "Yes, we had no choice.
 And we will have to keep partnering with local companies to enter new markets.
 That's the surest way to save time."